REF: OE-TECH-09 LIFECYCLE ENGINEERING

 LIFECYCLE ENGINEERING CONTEXT

-Structural accuracy degrades gradually through fatigue, creep, and environmental cycling.
-Long-term performance depends on recalibration—not material permanence.
+Structural accuracy degrades gradually.
+Long-term performance depends on designed-in adjustability—not material permanence.

 Engineering Summary

 Longevity is not passive.
-Precision furniture remains accurate only when its structural state is periodically re-evaluated.
+Precision furniture remains accurate only when its structural state is periodically re-evaluated against its original engineering data.

 Scroll to Top